vbacollective/riff/docs/API_REFERENCE.md

     RiffSuspend
 End Sub

+Public Sub AudioEditorEmergencyStop()
+    RiffEditorEmergencyStop
+End Sub

 Public Sub AudioFullShutdown()
     RiffClose
 End Sub
 ```

+Use `RiffEditorEmergencyStop` only when the VBE/editor is stuck after a manual Stop/Reset or an interrupted test run.
+Use `RiffClose` for real shutdown and release of audio resources.

 For gameplay tests, `RiffAutoSuspendTimer = False` is acceptable because the current build keeps audio warm only briefly while idle.
 For macro tools, examples, and code snippets that users may run from the VBE, prefer `True`.